fluttered-book/fluttered-book.github.io/content/docs/learning-dart/object-trees.md

 **Required named parameter**

+Named parameters are optional by default.
-It can also be useful to require that a named parameter be specified.
+It can be useful to make a named parameter required.

 ```dart
 class Task {